Beefcoin/fluidmaxxer/README.md

 ## Build and Run

-Currently, the only example is a coupled NS–AD simulation with adsorption, implemented in `main.cpp`.
+Currently, the only example is a coupled NS-AD simulation with adsorption, implemented in `main.cpp`.

 Build instructions: